wbaltazar/blood-biomarker-catalog/README.md

     -   Alternatively, the code in the misc directory and study_data folders can be used to produce the necessary data and results used in the application.
 The folders should be organized such that the data is accessible in directories called by app.R and data.R (functions.R does not require any files).

--   As of September 15, 2024, this RShiny code is up to date.
+-   As of December 14, 2024, this RShiny code is up to date.

 ## Session Info